alexprengere/PythonBrainFuck/README.md

 The JIT addition contains code from [this amazing tutorial on JITs](http://morepypy.blogspot.fr/2011/04/tutorial-part-2-adding-jit.html).

-If the BrainFuck interpreter `bf.py`  is a bit hairy to look at, you can check out the [step_by_step](step_by_step) folder to go from the simplest interpreter, then a bit better, then using only Rpython code, then with the JIT-specific code, then with some final optimizations.
+If the BrainFuck interpreter `bf.py`  is a bit hairy to look at, you can check out the [step_by_step](step_by_step) folder to go from the simplest interpreter, then a bit better, then using only RPython code, then with the JIT-specific code, then with some final optimizations.